Zorziel/Orangueen/README.md

+_This is still a work in progress.. please be  patient!_

 # Orangueen
-This repository contains Orangueen themes for various apps and sites.

-This is still a work in progress.. please be  patient!
+Orangueen is a dark theme with accents of green, blue, and orange with hints of gold.

 **If you have any feedback on any component or colors or a problem using it in any application, please submit an [issue](https://github.com/Zorziel/Orangueen/issues)!**